authgear/authgear-server/docs/specs/app2app.md

 2. App A handles the intent.

-   - Returns an error if App A doesn't have an valid session.
+   - If App A is not authenticated, it can call `authenticate()` to obtain a valid session before performing the following steps.
    - Find out the package name of the app which will handle the `redirect_uri`.
    - Verify the signature of the above app by using the `.well-known/assetlinks.json` file, from the domain of the `redirect_uri`.
 In this example it is `https://b.example.com/.well-known/assetlinks.json`.
    - Call the token endpoint with `grant_type=urn:authgear:params:oauth:grant-type:app2app`.
      - `refresh_token` should be the refresh token of the existing session of App A.
      - `client_id` should be the client id of this app.
      - `app2app_client_id` should be obtained from the intent uri, which is the authorizing app.
-     - `challenge` should be generated with a private key stored in the android keystore, created on the app first authenticated with the server.
-Refer to the Server-side section for details.
+     - `jwt`: Refer to the Server-side section for details.
      - `app2app_redirect_uri` should be the redirect uri provided.
 The server will validate if it is a valid redirect uri.
    - Create an intent with the redirect uri, with the following parameters appended to the uri:
      - `code`: The new authorization code.